William Massie

-Biography
+Early life

 William Massie was born May 28, 1718 to Thomas Massie and Mary Massie (née Walker).
-His father, Thomas, had previously served as a member of the House of Burgesses from 1723 until 1729.
+His father, Thomas, had more than doubled the acreage acquired by his father, Peter Massie, who had emigrated from the Liverpool area of northwest England and begun the family's political contributions by serving as a road surveyor for New Kent County.
+Thomas served as a captain in the militia and member of the House of Burgesses from 1723 until 1729.